Spend a week on the beautiful and remote island of Andros, The Bahamas exploring your creative side.

 Overview

-Welcoming artists, travelers and outdoor enthusiasts from all over the world, this week long adventure offers an immersive experience in the nature and wildlife of Andros Island as artists expand their knowledge of photography or art.
+Welcoming artists, travelers and outdoor enthusiasts from all over the world, this week-long adventure offers an opportunity to learn and expand upon artistic techniques through an immersive experience in the nature and wildlife of Andros Island.

 Engagement

 Art and science are two methods humans use to understand the world around us.
-While we classify them as two different disciplines, they are intimately connected.
-One of the most basic principles they share is observation.
+While we classify them as two different disciplines, they are intimately connected, particularly through the use of observation.

-Participants will engage in a variety of experiences on the island including; birding, boating/snorkeling, land trips, and wood carving demonstration with local artisan Henry Wallace.
+Participants will engage in a variety of experiences on the island including; birding, boating/snorkeling, land trips, and wood carving demonstration with local artisan Henry Wallace to learn how observational skills can influence art and science.

 Itinerary